 I studied the tarot with Cheryl Forrest in 1984 and have been reading the cards ever since.
 She called her tarot workshop "Intuitive Counselling through Non-Traditional Tarot."

 Do you charge for readings?

-A birthday card speaks to what's happening in the person's life and what they need to remember throughout the coming year.
-A wedding or anniversary card advises a couple what they (specifically their relationship) would be wise to focus on for the good of their relationship, often pointing out areas that will be or are of particular challenge.
+The birthday card speaks to what's happening in the person's life and what they'll need to remember throughout the coming year.
+The wedding or anniversary card advises a couple what they would be wise to focus upon for the good of their relationship, often pointing out areas that will be or are of particular challenge.

-This draw looks at the year ahead, month by month, using a 13-card draw.
+Looks at the 12 months ahead, using a 13-card draw.

 Do readings have to be done in person?

-You don't have to be sitting in front of me to have your cards read.
-If you can't visit me, I tune in the same way I would if you were here, but I draw the cards for you, then type out and email your reading.
+Nope.
+If you can't visit me, I "tune in" just as I would if you were here.
+I draw the cards for you, then type out and email your reading.

 May I purchase a reading as a gift?